NormanDunbar/SuperBASIC-Manual/README.md

 - html - where the original html files from RWAP are saved in a zip file.
 These are kept for posterity, but are now unlikely to be of much use, except where some error is discovered in one of the converted files.
 - clean - where the cleaned up HTML files live.
 These files were used to create the original ReStructuredText source files.
 Again, these are of little use, and have been compressed.
 - errors - a list of the errors detected in the various conversions from HTML to ReStructuredText.
 Highly unlikely to be useful now, so compressed.
+- tools - some tools that were used to do the majority of the initial conversion.
+Most have been compressed out of the way as they are no longer required.

 - sphinx - where we do the building.
 Uses the `Makefile` found here.
 To generate output, `make html` or `make latexpdf` are best.
 For a bonus, `make epub` of `make text`.
 - sphinx/source - where the ReStructuredText files are kept.
 These are used to build stuff.